 Looking for a fun, interactive Hispanic Heritage Month activity?
 Enjoy some friendly competition by playing a game of lotería together.

 Lotería is a traditional game of chance, similar to bingo.
 To play, the game uses a card deck of images rather than ping pong balls.
 You can play online and pick out fun prizes for the winners!
 For instance, the winners might receive an e-gift card to a local Hispanic-owned business (see idea #8 for inspiration!)

 7. Learn a Dance!

-Or, get your team moving by learning a Latin dance.
-After all, this can be a fun way to get active and release stress.
+Get your team moving by learning a Latin dance together.
+After all, dancing can be a fun way to get active and release stress.
 Additionally, by getting your team out of their comfort zone, everyone can build trust and rapport while boosting their self-confidence.